gf3/ring-cssgen/README.md

   (-> your-handler
       (cssgen/wrap-cssgen cssgen/css-req?)))
 ```
-Now when `/css/design.css` is requested from your server, it will be
+When `/css/design.css` is requested from the server, that URI is mapped to the
-automatically generated and written to disk.
+`yourapp.css.design` namespace.
+It will then be automatically generated and
+written to disk.

-Boom!
-Did you are unimpressed?
+Similarly, if `/beer/lol.css` is requested, that URI is mapped to the
+`yourapp.beer.lol` namespace.

 Caveats